 In a highly regulated environment, appropriate IT solutions are needed.
 A new generation of IT companies has therefore established itself, particularly in the finance sector.
 The so-called RegTechs offer efficient IT solutions for the financial markets that are adapted to strict regulations, but regulatory pressure is also increasing in many other industries.

 Is it possible to use the term RegTech in the life science industry?
 The term was established a few years ago and is so far only used by the finance sector.
 It is a combination of the two words “Regulatory” and “Technology” and is often used as a sub-category or close category to FinTech.
-Basically, however, the term was introduced to describe companies “that have been developed specifically to fulfil regulatory mandates around the world”.
+Basically, however, the term was introduced to describe companies “that have been developed specifically to fulfill regulatory mandates around the world”.

 RegTech in the Life Science Industry: New technologies for complex industries

 RegTech companies and new technologies go hand in hand.
 The comprehensive regulations that have been introduced for financial market players since the financial crisis of 2008 are thus efficiently implemented for the respective partners.
 For example, with Big Data or Digital Twin solutions, Cloud Services, Blockchain, and Artificial Intelligence (AI).
 The use of the latest technologies makes financial companies more agile and faster in implementing compliance and regulations.

 Other industries face similar challenges, particularly in the chemicals, pharmaceuticals, medical technology, biotechnology, cosmetics, and the food and delicacies industry as well as the energy and utilities sector.
 The life science industry must face the challenges of compliance, fraud detection and counterfeiting – and therefore requires appropriate RegTech initiatives.